lukmanr/CLVPipelines/README.md

 ### AutoML Tables KFP components

-The pipelines utilize a number of KFP components including a custom KFP component that wraps AutoML Tables API.
-The source code for the component can be found in the `components/automl_tables` folder.
+The pipelines utilize a number of KFP components including custom KFP components that wrap selected AutoML Tables APIs.
+The source code for the components can be found in the `components/automl_tables` folder.

-Refer to `/components/automl_tables/README.md` for more information on the component's design and usage.
+Refer to `/components/automl_tables/README.md` for more information on the components' design and usage.

 ### Build and deployment automation